Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 There are two ways to edit the files.
 You can edit them:

-1. Inside the GX device/Raspberry Pi over SSH
+* Directly on the GX device/Raspberry Pi over SSH
-2. On your PC and then copy only the `utils.py` or `config.ini` over to the GX device/Raspberry Pi
+* On your PC and then copy only the `utils.py` or `config.ini` over to the GX device/Raspberry Pi

+See [Settings location/path](#settings-locationpath) to know which file is relevant for you.

 ### SSH edit using Nano editor (recommended)

 Log into your GX device/Raspberry Pi using SSH and run this command.
-Replace `FILE_NAME` with the file name you want to edit.
+Replace `FILE_NAME` with the file name you want to edit, e.g. `utils.py` or `config.ini`.

 ```bash
 nano /data/etc/dbus-serialbattery/FILE_NAME